 > focus on individual salvation instead of collective improvement (compatible with capitalistic competition)

-Attractions or appeals of millennial / apocalyptic narrative
+Attractions, appeals, or reasons for popularity of millennial / apocalyptic narrative

 Human mind not designed to think very far into past or future: next meal > children's generation (Most people's sense of the past is only about a century deep at most.)